Article 42 – Training of professionals

 a) Enable such professionals to acquire the skills and knowledge to identify and understand signs of victimisation, the needs of victims, the impact of crime and trauma, the national law and procedures relative to victims’ rights, including on protection measures, specificities of certain groups of victims, taking account their specific vulnerabilities;

-Be organised to address skills and knowledge necessary to working with all victims as well as for specialised knowledge and skills to ensure targeted and appropriate responses for specific groups of victims, based on type of crime or personal characteristics;
+b) Be organised to address skills and knowledge necessary to working with all victims as well as for specialised knowledge and skills to ensure targeted and appropriate responses for specific groups of victims, based on type of crime or personal characteristics;

-Include sensitisation on the risks of secondary victimisation and ways to reduce it;
+c) Include sensitisation on the risks of secondary victimisation and ways to reduce it;

-enable such professionals to develop soft skills to engage and communicate with victims in a victim sensitive manner;
+d) enable such professionals to develop soft skills to engage and communicate with victims in a victim sensitive manner;

 e) be provided by specially trained professionals or other suitable persons on a regular basis, included on-boarding training and in lifelong career development.
 Member States shall encourage and fund training by non-governmental actors, including victims’ associations and civil society organisations.
 Innovative practices, including multi-agency training, the use of new technologies and interactive training should be promoted.